Skip to content

 Purpose/Overview

-This inaugural conference is designed to provide an in-depth exploration of the latest advancements and strategies in the management of advanced heart failure.
+This conference is designed to provide an in-depth exploration of the latest advancements and strategies in the management of advanced heart failure.
 This conference aims to address the evolving challenges faced by healthcare professionals in diagnosing, treating, and managing complex heart failure cases, incorporating both innovative therapeutic approaches and practical management strategies.

 Audience